Multi-cores, posets, and lattice paths: Generalized Dyck Paths

 \section{Generalized Dyck Paths}

 Below we introduce a novel set of combinatorial objects which are in bijection with elements of \( J(T_{n,k}) \), and therefore \( (n,n+1,...n+k) \)-cores.
 Fix \( n, k \geq 1 \).
-Then \( D \) is a generalized Dyck path if \(D\) stays above the line \(y=x\) and consists of the following steps: \begin{enumerate} \item vertical steps \(N_k = (0,k)\) \item horizontal steps \(E_k = (k,0)\) \item diagonal steps \(D_i = (i,i)\) for \(1 \leq i \leq k-1\). \end{enumerate} We will briefly denote the number of such generalized Dyck paths by \( GD_{n,k} \) Note that when \(k=1\), there are no diagonal steps so we get Dyck paths.
-When \(k=2\), these naturally correspond to Motkzin paths.
+Then \( D \) is a \emph{generalized Dyck path} if \(D\) stays above the line \(y=x\) and consists of the following: \begin{enumerate} \item vertical steps \(N_k = (0,k)\) \item horizontal steps \(E_k = (k,0)\) \item diagonal steps \(D_i = (i,i)\) for \(1 \leq i \leq k-1\). \end{enumerate} We will briefly denote the number of such generalized Dyck paths in the $n \times n$ square by \( GD_{n,k} \) Note that when \(k=1\), there are no diagonal steps so these paths are Dyck paths.
+When \(k=2\), these naturally correspond to Motzkin paths.

-When \( n \leq k \), we can see that \( GD_{n,k} = 2^n \) since the paths hit the main diagonal at any subset of the \( n \) possible places.
+When \( n \leq k \), we can see that \( GD_{n,k} = 2^{n-1} \) since the paths hit the main diagonal at any subset of the \( n-1 \) possible places.
 Moreover, by conditioning the path on the first return to the main diagonal, we get the recursion

 Here we use the convention that \( GD_{ < 0, k} = 1 \) for any \( k\).
-This is because when the first return is at the \(s\)th point on the main diagonal and \( s \geq k \), we must have that the first step is \( N_k \) and the last step before the return in \(E_k\).
+This is because when the first return is at the \(s\)th point on the main diagonal and \( s \geq k \), we must have that the first step is \( N_k \) and the last step before the return is \(E_k\).
 Removing these steps gives a generalized \( (s-k,k) \)-Dyck path and a generalized \( (n-s,k) \)-Dyck path.
 On the other hand, when \( s < k \), the first step must be \(D_s\) and the removal of this step gives a generalized \( (n-s,k) \)-Dyck path.
 Hence we have the following theorem.